Welcome to the Lake Placid Region!

 The Lake Placid Region is in the northern Adirondacks and extends from the coast of Lake Champlain where American Revolution battles were waged, to Schroon Lake where a pristine wilderness hugs the lakeside village, to the world-class fly fishing in the Ausable River of the Whiteface Region, to the highest peaks of New York and the historic Adirondack destinations of Keene, Lake Placid and Saranac Lake.

 The Adirondacks boast over 3,000 lakes and ponds and more than 30,000 miles of streams feeding 6,000 miles of rivers.
-Experience the intensity of the rivers on an whitewater rafting adventure or paddle our peaceful lakes and rivers and spot rare Adirondack birds and other wildlife.
+Experience the intensity of the rivers on a whitewater rafting adventure or paddle our peaceful lakes and rivers and spot rare Adirondack birds and other wildlife.
 Discover it all from the Adirondack Scenic Railroad, with trains departing right here in Lake Placid!

 The Adirondack High Peaks

 Each one of the Adirondacks' 46 High Peaks boasts an elevation over 4,000 feet—the tallest is Mount Marcy, which towers 5,343 feet above sea level.
 Mount Marcy is also home to Lake Tear of the Clouds, the highest lake in New York State at 4,292 feet, and the source of the Hudson River.
-There are over 2,000 miles of designated High Peaks hiking trails, providing access to and spectacular views of New York's Adirondack mountains.
+There are over 2,000 miles of designated High Peaks hiking trails, providing access to and spectacular views of New York's Adirondack Mountains.

 Offering fresh air, spectacular views and a variety of Adirondack attractions, the High Peaks Region will appeal to people of all ages and interests.
 In Lake Placid and the surrounding towns, visitors can climb the state's tallest mountains and explore the quiet wooded forests.